Policy Name: Information Security Policy

 Information Security: preservation of confidentiality, integrity and availability of information.

-The Elon Community, which includes all users of Elon technology and information assets, staff, faculty, students, alumni, business partners, and third-party service providers, should read and understand this policy.
+- The Elon Community (All users of Elon technology and information assets, including Staff, Faculty, Students, Alumni, Business Partners, and Third-party Service Providers) should read and understand this policy.
 In addition, community members must:

 - protect regulated data within their control from unauthorized access, modification, destruction, and disclosure;

 - recognize and report cyber-related threats against the university and its assets;

 - immediately report any security violation to his/her supervisor or department head; and

 - attend appropriate university information security awareness training on an annual basis.

 - Elon University will protect information and technology resources based on risk against accidental or unauthorized disclosure, modification, or destruction and ensure the confidentiality, integrity, and availability of university data.

 - Elon University will apply appropriately internal controls to sensitive and regulated data and information by implementing “least privilege” & “need to know” principles guided by Elon’s “Access Control Policy” and “Acceptable Use Policy” without creating unjustified obstacles to the conduct of the scholarship, business, and research of the university and the provision of services to its many constituencies.